 You will have to resubmit it during the Get Repped Now promotional period.
 Only scripts that receive a ‘consider’ or better for script during the Get Repped Now! promotion are sent to the manager panel.
 Legacy considers, or scripts that received a consider from somewhere other than CI, will not be forwarded.

 Not at all.
 Pass/pass simply means that the reader felt the script and writing craft were not there yet.
 As super agent turned producer Emile Gladstone told us, “Screenwriting is a craft.
 It can be learned.”
 Every one of us needs an unexpectedly long amount of time to develop our craft.
 We all think it’s going to be fairly easy because we’re creative and are good at telling stories.
 But screenplays are deceptively difficult beasts, and that’s why the A-listers make the big bucks.
 Here at CI, we know full well that scripts often take many drafts to get awesome.
-Our new movie TO YOUR LAST DEATH took over 20 drafts to get the script right.
+Our movie TO YOUR LAST DEATH took 27 drafts to get the script right.
 And now it was one of the most award-winning horror movies of 2020, pulling in 34 awards.
 So while pass/pass will never make any of us whoop for joy, you’ll have the path forward right in front of you in the form of a comprehensive script analysis.
 Roll up your sleeves and kick some ass.
 Remember, the best stuff always emerges during the rewrite process.

 Check it out right here on our blog: Interview with Brandon Barker.